QuantEcon/lecture-python-intro/lectures/inequality.md

 In each case we set $\mu = - \sigma^2 / 2$.

-This implies that the mean the distribution does not change with $\sigma$.
+This implies that the mean of the distribution does not change with $\sigma$.

 (You can check this by looking up the expression for the mean of a lognormal distribution.)